intelligent-username/CNN/chars/README.md

 ## Dataset

+The Dataset being used here is Synthwave90k, from the [Synthetic Data and Artificial Neural Networks for Natural Scene Text Recognition]((https://arxiv.org/abs/1406.2227)) paper by Jaderberg et al. (2014).
-The Dataset being used here is Synthwave90k, which consists of a bunch of synthetically generated images of words in various fonts, colors, backgrounds, and distortions.
+It consists of a bunch of synthetically generated images of words in various fonts, colors, backgrounds, and distortions.
+For future implementations, one can take inspiration from this paper to, for example, create a more efficient version of the same dataset, make the data more complex, or even create the same kind of dataset for a different language.

+In total, we have a vocabulary of about 90,000.
 The dataset is about 12 GB in size.
-It's composed of folders that each usually contain only 1 image.
-Because there's so much data, we can give the model tons of examples to learn from, which should help it generalize better to new images.
+Because there's so much data, we can give the model tons of examples to learn from, which should help it generalize better to new words.

 The data is downloaded from HuggingFace, stored in shards of Arrow files in the data/Synth90k directory.
 Upon running `import_s9.py`, you should see them start to show up.
 Note that the download process may take a while.